 This is the second article in our Three Pillars of Ad Quality series, brought to you with the support of Ad Lightning.
-The first installment considered how publishers might approach ad quality beyond the current redirect crisis, and you can read it here.
+The first installment considers how publishers might approach ad quality beyond the current redirect crisis and the third lists criteria for selecting ad quality providers.

 There’s a wave of redirects crashing over publishers right now, so naturally they’re focusing on how to get out if its way.
 But there are a lot of other waves in the Sea of Bad Ads—ads that don’t comply with specs, or that have offensive creative.
 Even if you get out of the way of redirects, you stand to get mired in other ad quality issues.